Roy Smiles is a playwright and singer songwriter from West London. He is also an occasional actor.

 Other early plays include: Top Of The Town (Kings Head Theatre 1992), Roberto Calvi Is Alive & Well (Finborough Theatre 1992) Idiot's Waltz (Finborough Theatre 1993), Danny Boy (Etcetera Theatre 1994), The Boys Of Summer (Old Red Lion Theatre 1995), The Promised Land (Kings Head Theatre 1995), Get It While You Can - A Conversation With Janis Joplin (Etcetera Theatre 1996), The Exiles (Hen & Chickens Theatre 1997), Stand Up (Old Red Lion Theatre 1999), Bombing People (Jermyn Street Theatre 2000), Sick Dictators (Jermyn Street Theatre 2001) and Lunatics’ Tango (Hen & Chickens Theatre 2002).

-In 2000 he had a play writing attachment to the Royal National Theatre.
+In 2000 he had a play writing attachment to the Royal National Theatre sponsored by playwright/director Terry Johnson.

 In 2004 West Yorkshire Playhouse staged Ying Tong, his story of Spike Milligan's nervous breakdown whilst writing The Goon Show, which transferred to the New Ambassadors Theatre in London's West End in 2005, produced by Michael Codron.
 It was later staged in the US, Australia, New Zealand and South Africa.

-In 2006 he played the lead in his play about the London comedy circuit: The Ho-Ho Club alongside Sally Lindsay at The Kings Head Theatre.
+In 2006 he played the lead in his play about his brief time on the comedy circuit: The Ho-Ho Club alongside Sally Lindsay at The Kings Head Theatre.

-In 2007 Good Evening, his story of the Beyond The Fringe team, had its world premier in South Africa.
+In 2007 Good Evening (Behind The Beyond), his story of the Beyond The Fringe team, had its world premier in South Africa.

-In 2007 Ying Tong received its US premier at The Wilma Theatre in Philadelphia.
+In 2007 Ying Tong received its American premier at The Wilma Theatre in Philadelphia.

-In 2008 Year Of The Rat, his story of George Orwell's attempts to write Nineteen Eighty Four, had its British premier at the West Yorkshire Playhouse, again produced by Michael Codron.
+In 2008 Year Of The Rat, his story of George Orwell's attempts to write Nineteen Eighty Four, had its British premier at the West Yorkshire Playhouse.

-Schmucks had its US premier at the Wilma Theatre in Philadelphia in 2008.
+In 2008 Schmucks had its American premier at The Wilma Theatre in Philadelphia.

-Pythonesque, his play about the Monty Python team, had its British premier at the 2009 Edinburgh Festival.
+Pythonesque, his play about Graham Chapman's time in the Monty Python team, had its British premier at the 2009 Edinburgh Festival.

 His play about Kurt Cobain's suicide: Kurt & Sid which starred Shaun Evans as Kurt Cobain and Danny Dyer as Sid Vicious, was staged at the Trafalgar Studios in London in 2009.